A-G's office has 'serious concerns' that the government is silencing Israeli public broadcasting

 Subscribe to The Jerusalem Post Newsletter

 In addition, the bill proposal came in the form of a private bill sponsored by Likud MK Tally Gotliv.
 A bill of this magnitude should only be proposed as a government bill, the AG’s office wrote.
-Private bills were “not intended to be used as a toll in the hands of a minister to circumvent the professionals in his office or other government officials,” Sompolinski and Levin wrote.
+Private bills were “not intended to be used as a tool in the hands of a minister to circumvent the professionals in his office or other government officials,” Sompolinsky and Levin wrote.

-The bill proposal “joins a series of proposals being advanced at this time that threaten the corporation’s [Kan’s] independence and ability to fulfill its public roles,” the deputy AGs added.
+The bill proposal “joins a series of proposals being advanced at this time that threaten the corporation’s [KAN’S] independence and ability to fulfill its public roles,” the deputy AGs added.

-Sompolinski and Levin continued, “In light of these circumstances, there is a serious concern that the proposal is also motivated by the desire to stop the corporation’s broadcasts due to the content it airs.
+Sompolinsky and Levin continued, “In light of these circumstances, there is a serious concern that the proposal is also motivated by the desire to stop the corporation’s broadcasts due to the content it airs.
 Even if the various steps do not come to fruition, each one on its own, and certainly when accumulated, creates a significant and severe chilling effect on the corporation and other media bodies in Israel.”

 “The message from these actions is clear and serious: criticism of the government or broadcasting content that does not favor the government may lead to measures against media bodies and their restriction.
 This consideration also carries significant weight in the legal examination, and the concern is heightened by the manner in which the proposal is being promoted—not within the framework of governmental work, without proper groundwork, and ignoring the professional work of committees that have deliberated on the matter,” they wrote.

 The Movement for Quality Government in Israel said in a statement following the bill proposal’s approval in the ministerial committee, “This is another step in an orchestrated and planned campaign to weaken Israeli democracy and severely damage the freedom of the press.
-We will use all the legal means at our disposal to prevent this unconstitutional move, and remind you that as the Supreme Court stated – ‘once public broadcasting is established - it cannot be cancelled’.
-The hasty move to close the corporation, combined with the attempt to control its budget and subjugate it to the political echelon, reveals the true intention - a political takeover of the independent media in Israel.
+We will use all the legal means at our disposal to prevent this unconstitutional move, and remind you that as the Supreme Court stated – ‘once public broadcasting is established – it cannot be canceled.’
+The hasty move to close the corporation, combined with the attempt to control its budget and subjugate it to the political echelon, reveals the true intention – a political takeover of the independent media in Israel.
 We will not let it happen.”

 NEVO TRABELSY/Globes/TNS contributed to this article